Originally denoted someone who came from the city of Shiraz, located in southern Iran. The city's name is possibly of Elamite origin.

 .
 It was originally given to someone who lived on or near the sea.

 Derived from Middle English strange

-Habitational name for anyone who lived in a place called Street, for example in Hertfordshire, Kent and Somerset.
+Habitational name for a person who lived in a place called Street, for example in Somerset.
 It is derived from Old English stræt

-Occupational name for a maker of string or bow strings, from Middle English streng
+Occupational name for a maker of string or bow strings, from Old English streng "string"

 , possibly denoting a maker of rope.